 When it comes to bedding for guinea pigs, most of us have two things in mind.
 1) What’s healthiest and 2) What’s best at controlling odor.
 With so many options on the market, it’s hard to know what’s safe.
 Cedar bedding is one of the most common mistakes new piggie parents make.
-You’re friendly neighborhood guinea pig writer right here made the same faux pas a good 25 years ago.
+Your friendly neighborhood guinea pig writer right here made the same faux pas a good 25 years ago.
 After all, it’s readily available, wallet-friendly, and smells like your grandma’s cozy linens from the old hall closet.
 Those smell-good natural oils help it repel moisture and humidity, making it a natural repellent to creepy crawlies.
 What’s not to love?
 Well, when it comes to small animals, quite a bit.

 What’s so bad about cedar?